-The TWT Safeguarding Manager will have undertaken appropriate training in Safeguarding Supervision.Ted Wragg Trust - Child Protection and Safeguarding Policy, July 2023Page 41 of 45
+The Director of Safeguarding will have undertaken appropriate training in Safeguarding Supervision.

 Some groups of staff should have regular, planned, protected time and space for safeguarding supervision whether this is on a one-to-one or group basis.
 This should be uninterrupted time that is a priority for both the supervisor and supervisees.
 Dates and times should be planned in advance and prioritised.